 When an ADTE receives multiple UCDs from various sources, each defining an independent optimization problem, it is necessary to combine them in some way.
-In such cases, it is reasonable to require that all the limit constraints combined from all the UCDs must be satisfied.
-That is, the feasible region for the solution should be the intersection of the feasible regions provided for the individual UCDs.
+In such cases, it is reasonable to require that all the limit constraints from all the UCDs be satisfied.
+Thus, the feasible region for the solution is the intersection of feasible regions for the individual UCDs.

-For the optimization constraints however, there are several options.
-The first is to combine all the optimization constraints from all UCDs into an integrated multi-criteria problem, and then to search for a Pareto optimal solution in the intersected feasible region.
-The second option is to prioritize the UCDs based on the source of the UCD, and only search for a Pareto optimal solution in the intersected feasible region for the optimization constraints in one of the UCDs, ignoring those from the others.
-For instance, the ADTE may decide to give a higher priority to the optimization constraints in the UCD sent from the provider side, over those sent from the consumer side, when both UCDs provide optimization constraints.
-The third option is to solve the problems independently for optimization constraints in different UCDs, and then to search for a solution in the intersection of the individual Pareto optimal solution sets.
-If the intersection is null, a prioritization mechanism may be used to pick a solution from the union of the individual solution sets.
-While this option is in many ways the best in terms of fulfilling the motivation of the individual UCDs, this is also the hardest to implement.
-In this case the ADTE should not only solve multiple problems, but also remember all possible Pareto optimal solutions for each.
-In contrast, the first two options require solving only a single problem, and do not even need storing all possible solutions.

-Based on these considerations we advocate adopting either the first or the second approach or a combination thereof.
+For the optimization constraints however, there are several options as follows:

+(i) Combine all the optimization constraints from all UCDs into an integrated multi-criteria problem, and then search for a Pareto optimal solution.

+(ii) Prioritize UCDs based on their sources, and only search for a Pareto optimal solution for optimization constraints in one of the UCDs, ignoring those from the rest.
+For instance, the optimization constraints in the UCD sent from the provider side may override those sent from the consumer side.

+(iii) Obtain Pareto optimal solution sets independently for optimization constraints in different UCDs, and then search for a solution in the intersection of the individual solution sets.
+If the intersection is null, a prioritization mechanism is used to pick a solution from the union of the individual solution sets.

+While option (iii) is in many ways the best in terms of fulfilling the motivation of the individual UCDs, this is also the hardest to implement, because the ADTE should not only solve multiple problems, but also store all possible Pareto optimal solutions for each.
+In contrast, options (i) and (ii) require solving only a single problem, and do not even need storing all possible solutions.
+We advocate adopting either of these two approaches or a combination thereof.